-Millenium Symphony Orchestra
+Millennium Symphony Orchestra

 The basics of acting: structured improvisations, monologues, scene work, songs, and arias will provide a platform for the development of stage presence and effective communication.
 Each summer will finish with a group project that provides an opportunity for the students to begin to work together as a cast.

 This curriculum is designed to expose students to various styles and genres of contemporary and traditional forms of dance and movement.
 Students will increase their technical proficiency and personal artistry in dance in order to expand their physical skills as vocal performance artists.
-The course will improve students' posture and strength, increase proficiency in dance vocabulary, increase ability to recognize, interpret and execute choreography, movement and staging direction, enhance kinesthetic awareness and physical confidence and improve overall health.
+The course will improve students' posture and strength, increase proficiency in dance vocabulary, increase their ability to recognize, interpret and execute choreography, movement, and staging direction, enhance kinesthetic awareness and physical confidence and improve overall health.
 With a focus on creativity and expression in movement, this course concentrates on using the body as a tool in the creative process.